-"My 7 yr old daughter seems to have a difficult time having her 'cup filled.'
-Even after 5 minutes of games where I’m doing what she wants whether it’s the tickle monster game or a game of cards with her—something that I consider quality time —she is still needy and can’t turn it off.
+"My 7 yr old daughter seems to have a difficult time having her 'cup filled.
+Even after 5 minutes of games where I’m doing what she wants like a game of cards with her—something that I consider quality time —she is still needy and can’t turn it off.
 Even if I’ve given the 2 minute warning, she will continue to jump all over me and then when I’ve clearly stated it’s time for bath, etc., she stomps off.
 Her attitude negates the fun time we just had.
 Even when I try to validate her feelings by saying that I know it’s hard to stop the fun, I can’t get through to her.
 I do understand that she is probably trying to tell me that we need to do this more often and I am working harder at making sure we get that quality time together but when I’m just spent at the end of the day, I don’t know how to respond to her need for more more more when I feel I’ve just given."

-the parent has just spent time focusing intensely on her child, “filling her cup.”
+We can all relate to this, right?
+After all, the parent has just spent time focusing intensely on the child, “filling her cup.”
 It’s the end of a long

 At this point, any sane parent is moving kids toward bath and bed.
 After this nice interaction, shouldn’t the kid go off to her bath with a smile?

-YES, or at least that’s what we hope for!
+Yes, or at least that’s what we hope for!
 And sometimes, some children will.
 But many kids won’t, at least some of the time.
 And if we want to get through

 the evening without a rupture in our relationship, it helps to understand what’s happening.
-For instance:

 "quality time" may not be enough for your child, especially if she can't count on it daily.
 This is worsened if all day you've had to shoo her away

 You might have a hard time transitioning, too.
 You might even feel hurt.